BII-Lab/DNS-layer-Fragmentation/README.md

 Server Installation
 -------------------

-The server proxy will need a working name server configuration on your server.
-The servershould be reachable by UDP and TCP, and you should have a clear ICMP path toit, as well as full MTU (1500 octets or larger) and the ability to receive.
-And the server proxy need be assigned a port to listen on as the port for this proxy. fragmented UDP (to make EDNS0 usable.)
+The server proxy will need a working resolver on your server.
+The server should be reachable by UDP and TCP, and you should have a clear ICMP path to it, as well as full MTU (1500 octets or larger) and the ability to receive.
+And the server proxy need be assigned a port to listen on as the port for this proxy.

 1.compile the ServerProxy.